eProsima/Discovery-Server-docs/docs/xml_profiles/transports.rst

 +   Server prefix is specified.
 +   Discovery kind set to SERVER.
-+   Metatrafic locators set to the UDP listening port.
++   Metatraffic locators set to the UDP listening port.

 .. note::